boonebgorges/buddypress-docs/readme.txt

 = 1.2.8 =
 * Fixes problem with group associations and privacy levels of new docs
 * Improves access protection in WP searches and elsewhere
+* Sets hide_sitewide more carefully when posting Doc activity items

 = 1.2.7 =
 * Updates German translation